wmo-im/wis2box-training/documentation/docs/index.en.md

 - An instance running Ubuntu OS (provided by WMO trainers during local training sessions) see [Accessing your student VM](practical-sessions/accessing-your-student-vm.md#introduction)
 - SSH client to access your instance
 - MQTT Explorer on your local machine
-- SCP and FTP client to copy files from your local machine
+- SCP and SFTP client to copy files from your local machine

 ## Conventions